Modeling a Pin-Cell¶

 water.set_density('g/cm3', 1.0)

 An astute observer might now point out that this water material we just created will only use free-atom cross sections.
 We need to tell it to use an $S(\alpha,\beta)$ table so that the bound atom cross section is used at thermal energies.
-To do this, there's an add_s_alpha_beta()
+To do this, there's an add_s_alpha_beta() method.
+Note the use of the GND-style name "c_H_in_H2O".

 water.add_s_alpha_beta('c_H_in_H2O')

-When we go to run the transport solver in OpenMC, it is going to look for a materials.xml
+When we go to run the transport solver in OpenMC, it is going to look for a materials.xml file.
+Thus far, we have only created objects in memory.
+To actually create a materials.xml file, we need to instantiate a Materials collection and export it to XML.

 materials = openmc.Materials([uo2, zirconium, water])